Megan Montefusco

 Megan Leigh Montefusco (born September 3, 1992) is an American retired professional soccer player who most recently played for Orlando Pride in the National Women's Soccer League and the United States national team.
+With the Pride she won the 2024 NWSL Championship.

-Montefusco previously played for the Chicago Red Stars in the Women's Premier Soccer League, for the NWSL teams Washington Spirit, Boston Breakers, Reign FC and Houston Dash, and the Australian W-League team Newcastle Jets.
+Montefusco previously played for the Chicago Red Stars in the Women's Premier Soccer League, for the NWSL teams Washington Spirit, Boston Breakers, Reign FC, and Houston Dash (with whom she won the NWSL Challenge Cup), and the Australian W-League team Newcastle Jets.

 Early life

 Raised in Naperville, Illinois, Montefusco attended Neuqua Valley High School where she led the soccer to team to a 24–0 record and first place national ranking.
 A four-time all-state selection and three-time NSCAA Youth All-American, she was named All-American by both ESPN RISE and Parade magazines in 2010, and won Gatorade State Player of the Year for Illinois the following year.

 Montefusco played club soccer for Windy City Pride from 1998 to 2011 and was a member of the regional Olympic Development Program (ODP) for five years.
 Prior to leaving for college, Montefusco played briefly for the Chicago Red Stars in the Women's Premier Soccer League in 2011.
 Chicago topped the Midwest Conference North Division and reached the Championship final, eventually losing to Orange County Waves in extra-time 2–1.